1995 Pacific hurricane season: Hurricane Henriette

 A tropical wave moved off the coast of Africa and entered the eastern Pacific Ocean.
 The system quickly developed deep convection and a low-level circulation, and on September 1 it organized into Tropical Depression Nine-E while located about 170 mi off the southwest coast of Mexico.
 The depression initially moved west-northwestward, and shortly after forming it turned north-northwest.
 Under favorable conditions, the depression slowly strengthened to become Tropical Storm Henriette on September 2.
 By later that day, the convection wrapped around the center of circulation and Henriette quickly intensified into a hurricane on September 3.

 Late on September 3, an eye began to form in the center of the deep convection as Henriette turned northwest.
 The eye became better defined the next day, and Henriette attained a peak intensity of 100 mph as the northern portion of the eyewall moved over southern Baja California Peninsula.
 The hurricane quickly crossed the southern tip of Baja California Peninsula and weakened as it emerged into the Pacific Ocean again.
 Convection gradually waned as the hurricane moved over progressively colder waters, and on September 6 Henriette weakened to a tropical depression.
 The storm turned west and dissipated on September 8.

 On September 2, a few hours after Henriette became a tropical storm, the government of Mexico issued tropical cyclone warnings and watches for Baja California Peninsula.
 The threat of Hurricane Henriette prompted a Carnival Cruise Line ship to alter their route.
 Originally planned to tour Mexican ports, the captain turned the ship to tour the southern California coastline.
 Many upset passengers demanded refunds, to which the cruise line offered discounts for future cruises and a $40 credit card during their cruise.
 Winds of up to 100 mi/h in southern Baja California Sur left much of Cabo San Lucas without water or power.
 Overall, 2,000 people were directly affected by the hurricane.
 A strong storm surge produced flooding and heavy road damage in the state.
 Approximately 800 people were forced from their homes, and crop damage was reported.
 Generally up to 10 in of rain fell on land, though peak precipitation exceeded 13 in.
-No damage estimates are available, and no deaths were reported.